Johanh0/Soma/README.md

 ## Support or Contact

-For support or if you wish to contact me, feel free to email us at [johanherrera20000@gmail.com](mailto:johanherrera20000@gmail.com).
+For support or if you wish to contact us, feel free to email us at [johanherrera20000@gmail.com](mailto:johanherrera20000@gmail.com).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>